 - The number of payments the carrier expects to make

-Once the present value of your claim has been calculated, the LTD insurance company will offer you some percentage of that amount—typically between 50% and 70% of the total value of your disability claim.
-It is important to note that these percentages can vary considerably.
-The initial offer may be just the starting point – some insurance companies may be willing to negotiate.
-A disability lawyer may be able to assist you in negotiating for a higher amount.
+Once the present value of your claim is calculated, the LTD carrier will offer you a percentage of that amount—usually between 50% and 70% of the total value of your disability claim.
+It is important to note that these percentages can vary widely.
+The initial offer may only be a starting point – some insurance companies may be willing to negotiate.
+A disability attorney may be able to help you in negotiate for a higher amount.

-You can use our free lump sum disability buyout calculator to estimate the present value of your disability claim and get a feel for whether you are getting a good deal.
+You can use our free lump sum disability buyout calculator to estimate the present value of your disability claim and get a sense of whether you are getting a good deal.

-This calculator does the heavy lifting for you and even considers a cost of living adjustment (COLA) if your policy has one, past monthly benefits and interest owed to you, and attorney fees and costs.
-If you don’t need those functions, you can just let them default to zero.
+This calculator does the heavy lifting for you and even takes into account a cost of living adjustment (COLA) if your policy has one, past monthly benefits and interest owed to you, and attorney fees and costs.
+If you don’t need these features, you can simply set them to zero.

-Once you enter the necessary information, the calculator will provide you with the present value of your policy—taking fees and costs into consideration.
-If you choose, it will also provide you with a detailed report showing the present value of your future payments.
+Once you enter the required information, the calculator will give you the present value of your policy, taking into account fees and costs.
+If you choose, it will also give you a detailed report showing the present value of your future payments.

 Other Factors to Consider

-The present value of your LTD claim is just one piece of the puzzle.
+The present value of your LTD claim is only one piece of the puzzle.
 It is also important to consider several other factors, including:

 - How eager you are to end negotiations with the insurance company

-- Whether you think you may be able to find work in the future
+- Whether you think you will be able to find work in the future

-- Other personal factors relevant to accepting a lump sum payment
+- Other personal factors relevant to accepting a lump sum.

-With all these issues to consider, the decision to accept a lump sum long-term disability buyout offer can be difficult.
-Not only is it hard to determine if the amount offered by the insurance company is fair, but if you do accept an LTD lump-sum buyout offer, the decision is final—you can’t go back to the insurance company and ask for more money.
-For these reasons, you must consider your options carefully before giving up your monthly disability insurance benefits.
+With all of these issues to consider, the decision to accept a lump sum buyout offer for long-term disability can be difficult.
+Not only is it difficult to determine whether the amount offered by the insurance company is fair, but once you accept a lump sum LTD buyout offer, the decision is final—you can’t go back to the insurance company and ask for more money.
+For these reasons, you must carefully consider your options carefully before giving up your monthly disability insurance benefits.